agnnn/Pythian-Devops-Automation-Project/README.md

 # Pythian DevOps Cloud Automation Engineer Project

-This repository consist of Vagrantfile required for Devops automation project.
+This repository consist of Vagrantfile required for Devops automation engineer project in Pythian.

 Requirements/Tested on
 1) VirtualBox Version 5.1.14 r112924